 The honest test for a closet app is not the first day.
 The first day is the demo.
-The honest test is week three, when the AI has either learned the user or not, and when novelty has either compounded into a habit or faded into "yet another app on the phone".
+The honest test is week three, when the AI has either learned the user or hasn't, and when novelty has either compounded into a habit or faded into yet another app on the phone.

-We ran seven closet apps in parallel for thirty consecutive days in May 2026, one real eighty-four-piece wardrobe, the same New York apartment.
-The reviewer recorded which apps were opened without prompting and which were not.
+We ran seven closet apps in parallel for thirty consecutive days in May 2026 — one 84-piece wardrobe, the same New York apartment, the same reviewer every morning.
+The reviewer recorded which apps were opened without prompting and which required deliberate effort to remember.
 By week three the differences were stark.

 The test setup